duncanamps/xa80/README.md

 * Windows

 **Tip**: For most people, it won't be necessary to alter or recompile the software.
 Just use the pre-compiled binaries available from this repository if they are sufficient for your needs.
 All you will need is **xa80** or **xa80.exe** depending on your operating system.
+There are packages available containing the binary and manuals.

 #### Dependencies

 To modify the grammar for the opcode compiler, or xa80 itself, will require the use of a tool called LaCoGen (Lazarus Compiler Generator).
 LaCoGen is [available from this GitHub](https://github.com/duncanamps/lacogen1).
 The grammar to deal with operands is contained in the .lac file and for the most part can be left alone.
-It's only if you want to add new functions or operators that you would need to get involved in changing the grammar file and recompiling with LaCoGen.
+It's only if you want to add new functions or operators that you would need to get involved in changing the grammar file and recompiling with LaCoGen; 99.9% of people won't need to look at this.

 #### Documentation

-The [docs/](https://github.com/duncanamps/xa80/tree/main/docs) folder contains a user guide explaining how the assembler is used.
+The [docs/](https://github.com/duncanamps/xa80/tree/main/docs) folder contains a user guide explaining how the assembler is used, and also the opcode compiler if you want to get into the detail.

 #### Folder Structure